Persistent homology for low-complexity models: Introduction

 The application of the Johnson-Lindenstrauss Theorem in relation to persistent homology was introduced by Sheehy~\cite{sheehy2014persistent}, on which our approach is based, and independently by Kerber and Raghvendra~\cite{kerber2014approximation}.
 In particular, a version of the key Theorem~\ref{thm:equivalence} with different constants appeared in~\cite{sheehy2014persistent}.
 These articles formulated their results using a target dimension of order $\log(n)/\e^2$, where $n$ is the cardinality of the point cloud.
-The work~\cite{kerber2014approximation} also extends the Johnson-Lindenstrauss Theorem to the setting of projective clustering, of which the smallest enclosing ball is a special case.
+The idea of projecting to a space of dimension proportional to an intrinsic dimension, based on~\cite{baraniuk2009random,clarkson2008tighter}, was mentioned in~\cite[Section 4]{sheehy2014persistent}.
+The work~\cite{kerber2014approximation} extends the Johnson-Lindenstrauss Theorem to the setting of projective clustering, of which the smallest enclosing ball is a special case.
+Recently, the results presented in our paper have been extended to the computation of persistent homology using the $k$-distance~\cite{arya2018persistent}, answering a question by Sheehy~\cite{sheehy2014persistent}.
+The $k$-distance of a point to a set of points is defined by averaging the distance to the $k$ nearest neighbours in that set, and is more robust to outliers.

 The doubling dimension has been used as a measure of intrinsic dimension in topological data analysis, see~\cite[Chapter 5]{oudot2015persistence} and the references therein, and also~\cite{sheehy2013linear, choudhary2014local}.
 To our knowledge, the relation of the Gaussian width to the doubling dimension of a metric space was first pointed out by Indyk and Naor~\cite{indyk2007nearest}, even though a close connection is apparent in work on suprema of Gaussian processes~\cite{talagrand2014upper}.
 We revisit this relation in our context, with matching upper and lower bounds, in Section~\ref{sec:doubling}.